-The Wine Guardian uses only the best commercially available components on the market.
-The Platinum warranty option includes the compressor, evaporator coil and the condenser coil.
+The Wine Guardian uses only the best commercially available compressors on the market.
+However, since the compressor is the single most expensive component in the unit, it is recommended that you purchase the extended warranty option.

 Remote sensors

 Optional remote sensors, up to three (3), can be used with each Wine Guardian unit to better control the wine cellar space.
 The remote sensors can either be wired directly to the Wine Guardian unit or they can be installed wirelessly.
 Each remote sensor is a combination temperature/humidity device and is read only, they do not display.